-Like we said, high levels of VG will lead to thicker, more impressive clouds, as well as a smoother vape.
-If you want to do some cloud chasing, or just plume some massive vapour, then you should always go for high VG.
+Like we said, high levels of VG will lead to thicker, more impressive clouds, as well as a smoother vape from you e-cig liquid.
+If you want to do some cloud chasing, or just plume some massive liquid vapour, then you should always go for high VG.

-These will always work best in mouth-to-lung vape devices, both because of the thinner consistency and because the increased throat hit makes direct-to-lung much more difficult.
-If you’re obsessed with flavour, these are a good bet.
+These will always work best in mouth-to-lung vape devices, both because of the thinner consistency and because the increased throat hit makes direct-to-lung vaping much more difficult.
+If you’re obsessed with vape flavours, these are a good bet.

 This middle ground option actually has more in common with high PG e-liquids than it does VG.
 50/50 e-liquids have a slightly smoother throat hit, but they still pack a flavourful punch and work best in mouth-to-lung devices.

-This would normally be our go-to for people looking for a more traditional smoking experience, but who still want to experiment with all the fun flavours available when vaping.
+This would normally be our go-to for people looking for a more traditional smoking experience, but who still want to experiment with all the fun vape flavours available when vaping liquid vapour.
 You can see our full range of 50/50 e-liquids right now in fact!

 If you want to learn more about e-liquids, we’ve got you covered too.
 Whether you want to learn how to cloud chase, or what nicotine strength to take our extensive range of e-liquid blogs have got you totally covered.